Hero Swoosh Image

 Key features:

-• Maintenance of exterior and shared spaces is handled by a homeowners’ association (HOA)
+• Maintenance of exterior and shared spaces are handled by the COA and HOA

 • Ideal for those seeking a lock-and-leave lifestyle

-• Often includes amenities like fitness centers, clubhouses and security
+• Can include amenities like fitness centers, clubhouses and security

 Best for: